This is what an average day for me looked like when I lived on Oahu:

 Sometimes I ran at the Ala Wai canal – to Diamond Head volcano.
 It’s a nice run along the sidewalk with Plumeria (frangipani) blooming on the many trees there.

-I worked 5 days per week and had weekends free.
+I worked five days per week and had weekends free.

 That’s basically live on a daily basis in Hawaii for a working guy with a job in IT.
-There was enough money to go do some things… no need to work a 2nd or 3rd job.
+There was enough money to go do some things… no need to work a second or third job.
 It was a very stress free way of living, and you would probably enjoy it, like I do.

 Many people fill their time living in Hawaii with television and drinking at the bars.
 I filled mine with eating great food, exercise, and working on my websites to see them do better.
 There are all sorts of people in Hawaii, living all sorts of ways.
 There are many distractions available – drugs being the primary one, but you need not partake if it’s not your style.
 You’ll be offered pot and other things often, on the street and maybe socially, but there’s no real problem about it if you choose not to.
 To each his own in Hawaii… to each, her own…